-\begin{proof} Suppose $k=1$ and $n_1=1$.
-Then we have and thus If $n_1=n>1$, then we have Then, the principal sub-matrix obtained by deleting the $2^\text{nd}$ column and the $2^\text{nd}$ row has a row with a single element $-t$ in the diagonal, and thus using minors corresponding $-t$ in such a row, we see that the cofactor corresponding to $(2,2)$-entry is $(-t)^{n-1} (d-t)$.
+Then, the principal submatrix obtained by deleting the $2^\text{nd}$ column and the $2^\text{nd}$ row has a row with a single element $-t$ in the diagonal, and thus, using minors corresponding to $-t$ in such a row, we see that the cofactor corresponding to $(2,2)$-entry is $(-t)^{n-1} (d-t)$.
 Similarly, we use minors corresponding to a single $1$ in a row for the minor of $(2,3)$-entry.
-Then we see that the cofactor corresponding $(2,3)$-entry is $(-1)^{n-1} \det $.
+Then we see that the cofactor corresponding to $(2,3)$-entry is $(-1)^{n-1} \det $.
 It follows that